mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/trash-cli.md

 # trash-cli
-> A command line interface to the trashcan APIs.
+> A command-line interface to the trashcan APIs.
 > More information: <https://github.com/andreafrancia/trash-cli>.

 - Trash files and directories